Updated: Mar 9, 2022

 While the Sino–India borders had been a long-standing issue of dispute between the two states, the Indian government’s decision to grant asylum to the Dalai Lama in 1959 irked the Chinese administration.
 What might retrospectively seem strange in lieu of Indian foreign policy trends in the twenty-first century, is the fact that the government wasn’t willing to accept diplomatic settlements that were being proposed by China from 1960–1962, and the setting up of Indian outposts to the north of the McMahon Line (which China didn’t accept) as well as along the Line of Actual Control was viewed by the Chinese government as a sign of aggression.
 The People’s Liberation Army invaded Ladakh, and crossed the McMahon line into NEFA on 20 October 1962.
 With communication lines having been disrupted by the Chinese infiltration and the unpreparedness of the Indian forces which hadn’t anticipated a full-blown Chinese offensive, the prospects of India winning the war seemed bleak right from the outset.
 The conflict ended at last with the Chinese forces gaining control of the Aksai Chin region, which India claimed had been part of Ladakh for centuries, also as per the Johnson Line.
 Since then, China has administered Aksai Chin as part of its Xinjiang and Tibet Autonomous Region.

 What complicated the situation in NEFA further was the fact that the lacunae in the Delhi political establishment’s understanding of the social and cultural fabric of this region made their leaders all the more susceptible to turn hostile towards India in the face of a conflict.
-For his part as Prime Minister, Jawaharlal had made concerted efforts to not allow the people in the north-eastern regions of the Indian state to feel alienated, and to pursue the development agenda at a pace which would work in tandem with their regional specificities.
+For his part as Prime Minister, Jawaharlal Nehru had made concerted efforts to not allow the people in the northeastern regions of the Indian state to feel alienated, and to pursue the development agenda at a pace which would work in tandem with their regional specificities.
 Nehru’s approach to development initiatives in the Northeast were influenced by his associate and confidant Vierrier Elwin’s A Philosophy for NEFA.
 Elwin was an Oxford graduate who was brought to Indian by his missionary work alongside his anthropological pursuits.
 His espoused philosophy for the region, with a foreword by Nehru himself, was a product of having spent quite some time with the people there as part of his ethnographic endeavours.
-The fundamental principles that were to guide the large developmental framework in the region, as underlined by Nerhu in his preface to the second edition, and agreed upon by Elwin were:
+The fundamental principles that were to guide the large developmental framework in the region, as underlined by Nehru in his preface to the second edition, and agreed upon by Elwin were:

 1. People should develop along the lines of their own genius and we should avoid imposing anything on them.
 We should try to encourage in every way their own traditional arts and culture.